 - the biting forces on the tooth

-However, if an infection does return, the treatment can be repeated.
-Alternatively, if treatment has already been carried out to a high standard and the infection remains, a small operation to remove the root tip (known as an apicectomy) may be carried out to treat the infection.
+If an infection does return, however, the treatment can be repeated.
+Alternatively, if treatment has already been carried out to a high standard and the infection remains, a small operation to remove the root tip (an apicoectomy) may be carried out to treat the infection.

-Read more information about recovering from root canal treatment.
+Read more about recovering from root canal treatment.